 The body can regulate lipoprotein levels (and therefore lipid levels) by increasing or decreasing the production rate of lipoproteins.
 The body can also regulate how quickly lipoproteins enter and are removed from the bloodstream.

-Levels of cholesterol and triglycerides vary considerably from day to day.
+Levels of cholesterol and triglycerides vary considerably from day to day, due to many factors like stress, dietary habits, exercise, lifestyle, changes in metabolism.
 From one measurement to the next, cholesterol levels can vary by about 10%, and triglyceride levels can vary by up to 25%.

 Lipid levels may be

-Abnormal levels of lipids (especially cholesterol) can lead to long-term problems, such as atherosclerosis.
-Generally, a high total cholesterol level (which includes LDL, HDL, and VLDL cholesterol), particularly a high level of LDL (the "bad") cholesterol, increases the risk of atherosclerosis and thus the risk of heart attack or stroke.
+Abnormally high levels of certain lipids (especially cholesterol) can lead to long-term problems, such as atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more .
+Generally, a high total cholesterol level (which includes LDL-C, HDL-C, and VLDL-C), particularly a high level of LDL (the "bad") cholesterol, increases the risk of atherosclerosis and thus the risk of heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more or stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more .
 However, not all types of cholesterol increase this risk.
 A high level of HDL (the "good") cholesterol may decrease risk, and conversely, a low level of HDL cholesterol may increase risk.